-We currently anticipate that we will outsource the manufacture of Auto Vue product line to a single manufacturer.
-This manufacturer may not be able to produce sufficient quantities of this product in a timely manner or at a reasonable cost, which could materially and adversely affect our ability to launch or gain market acceptance of Auto Vue.
+We currently anticipate that we will outsource the manufacture of our AutoVue product line to a single manufacturer.
+This manufacturer may not be able to produce sufficient quantities of this product in a timely manner or at a reasonable cost, which could materially and adversely affect our ability to launch or gain market acceptance of AutoVue.

-We may need additional capital in the future and may not be able to secure adequate funds on terms acceptable to us.
-We recently raised approximately \$10.0 million in two private placements, approximately \$8.0 million of which was raised in December 1998.
-Approximately \$2.0 million was raised from the sale of Class A common stock to certain of our officers and directors in March 1999, following stockholder approval of this offering.
+We May Need Additional Capital in the Future and May Not Be Able to Secure Adequate Funds on Terms Acceptable to Us.
+We raised approximately \$7.3 million in a private placement of Odetics Class A common stock in December 1998 and approximately \$2.0 million in March 1999.
+We raised \$5.0 million through the sale of an option on our principal Anaheim facility in July 1999.
+In addition, we raised \$3.75 million through the issuance of debt to Daimler Chrysler Ventures, which is convertible into 2.5% of the equity securities of Iteris.
 We may need to raise additional capital in the near future, either through additional bank borrowings or other debt or equity financings.
 Our capital requirements will depend on many factors, including:

 - . market acceptance of our products;

-- increased research and development funding, and required investments in our business units;
+- . increased research and development funding, and required investments in our divisions;

 - . increased sales and marketing expenses;

-- . potential acquisitions of businesses and product lines; and

-- . additional working capital needs.
+. potential acquisitions of businesses and product lines; and additional working capital needs.